AILASA was established in 1993 with several aims, including:

 Robert Mason is a Senior Lecturer at Griffith University.
 His research explores intercultural history and heritage of the British and Spanish worlds of the Asia Pacific.
 He is the author of more than 30 journal articles and book chapters, four edited collections and a monograph with University of Wales Press.
 Robert has supervised more than 15 HDR candidates to completion.
 Most recently, he was the 2019 Mendel Fellow in Latin American History at the University of Indiana Bloomington.
 He is Co-Chair of the Australian chapter of the Association of Critical Heritage Studies, and previously sat on the executive for the Australasian Consortium of Humanities Research Centres.

 Robert is the Chair of the 2020 AILASA Conference Committee, and has attended AILASA conferences (and those of sister organisations, such as ILAS) for more than a decade.
 Robert's first academic article was published in JILAR in 2007, and he has never forgotten AILASA's role in supporting his early career.
-He would work with the committee to enhance AILASA’s presence in-between conferences and to establish digital resources, so that today's emerging academics can similarly benefit consistently from the support and mentorship that AILASA can provide.
+Robert is also the President of the AILASA Executive Committee and is committed to enhancing AILASA’s presence in-between conferences and establish digital resources, so that today's emerging academics can similarly benefit consistently from the support and mentorship that AILASA provides.

 Sally Babidge is an anthropologist and Senior Lecturer in the School of Social Science at the University of Queensland.
 Her research on the social and environmental effects of the extraction industries (copper and lithium mining) and Indigenous Peoples' engagement with the industry over water extraction in Chile has been published in a range of international journals in anthropology and the humanities.
 She is active among networks of Latin American scholars in her discipline and regularly reviews for Chilean anthropology journals.
 Sally supervises a number of current HDR students from Latin America or working in the continent.
 She has been a Visiting Scholar at the Centre for Intercultural and Indigenous Research, at the Pontífica Universidad Católica de Chile (Santiago) and at the Universidad Catolica del Norte.